KristianLyng/varnishfoo/chapter-3.rst

 interface, and basic monitoring of the child process.

 Varnish has two different logging mechanisms.
-The manager process will typically log to `syslog`, like you would expect, but the child logs to a shared memory log instead.
+The manager process will typically log to :title:`syslog`, like you would expect, but the child logs to a shared memory log instead.
 This shared memory can be accessed by Varnish itself and any tool that knows where to find the log and how to parse it.

 A shared memory log was chosen over a traditional log file for two reasons.
 First of all, it is quite fast, and doesn't eat up disk space.
 The second